Anthony Walker Jr.

-Anthony Laron Walker Jr. (born August 8, 1995) is an American football linebacker for the Cleveland Browns of the National Football League (NFL).
-He played college football for Northwestern and was drafted by the Indianapolis Colts in the fifth round of the 2017 NFL Draft.
+Anthony Laron Walker Jr. (born August 8, 1995) is an American professional football linebacker for the Indianapolis Colts of the National Football League (NFL).
+He played college football for the Northwestern Wildcats and was selected by the Indianapolis Colts in the fifth round of the 2017 NFL draft.

 College career

 Walker first saw action in his redshirt freshman season when Collin Ellis went down with a series of injuries.
 In his first career game, Walker returned an interception for a touchdown against Penn State that capped a Northwestern win.
 In his first full season as a starter, Walker found success as he recorded 122 tackles to lead the team and 20.5 tackles for loss which was fourth in the nation.
-For his performance that season, Walker received All-American recognition from the AP and Sports Illustrated as well as Consensus First-team All Big 10 honors.
+For his performance that season, Walker received All-American recognition from the Associated Press and Sports Illustrated as well as Consensus First-team All-Big Ten Conference honors.
 On November 29, 2016, Walker was named Second-team All-Big Ten.